Students in a classroom raise their hands

-Below you will find the recordings of the webinars in this series as well as the follow-up reflection task for each.
-These webinars were delivered by highly experienced trainers, and have been designed with the support of pedagogical advisors from the académies of Dijon, Besançon and Grenoble.
+Registration for the 2027 series are now open for primary and secondary teachers.
+These webinars will be delivered by highly experienced international trainers, and designed with the support of pedagogical advisors from diverse académies in France.
 They explore topics that we identified through our conversations with teachers and teacher trainers across France.
+Sessions will cover:

 In this webinar, Griselda Beacon explores the world of CLIL in primary classrooms and identifies key aspects of its methodology that combine the inclusion of school subject topics, the development of students’ thinking skills and the learning of English.